DSP-on-Wine/red-wine-quality/README.md

      );
      ```

-5. **Update DATABASE_URL in **init**.py in folder fastapi_app:**
+5. **Create a `.env` file:**

+   - In the root directory of the project, create a new file named `.env`.
-   - In the `__init__.py` file, make sure to update the `DATABASE_URL` variable with the correct connection details:
+   - Inside the `.env` file, define the following environment variables with your PostgreSQL connection details:

-     ```python
-     DATABASE_URL = "postgresql://username:password@host:port/databasename"
-     # Example:
-     DATABASE_URL = "postgresql://postgres:123@localhost:5432/wine_quality"
+     ```ini
+     DB_USER=postgres
+     DB_PASSWORD=123
+     DB_HOST=localhost
+     DB_PORT=5432
+     DB_NAME=wine_quality
      ```

+   - Replace the values with your actual PostgreSQL connection details.
+Make sure to not include any quotation marks or spaces around the values.
+   - Save the `.env` file in the root directory of your project.

 6. **Run the FastAPI Notebook:**

-   - If you have the fastapi app running, run the `fastapi.ipynb` notebook to save a prediction in the database.
-If not, follow the following section on how to launch the fastapi app.
+   - If you have the fastAPI app running, run the `fastapi.ipynb` notebook to save a prediction in the database.
+If not, follow the following section on how to test the FastAPI with sample data.

-   We will not be using the `postgreSQL.ipynb` notebook for this exercise.

-By following these steps, you can effectively set up the PostgreSQL database for the project.
+By following the above steps, you can effectively set up the PostgreSQL database for the project.

-### Testing the API with Sample Data
+### Testing the FastAPI with Sample Data

 To test the FastAPI API with sample data, you can use the provided Jupyter notebook `fastapi.ipynb`.
 This notebook sends a POST request to the `/predict/` endpoint with sample input data and displays the prediction received from the API response.